ISISNeutronMuon/MDMC/MDMC/doc/LessonsLearned.md

 The simulation box should possess a size, shape, and boundary conditions.
 It might be useful if the size can be defined in two ways:
 * Specified by the user (either upon initialization or later)
 * Determined based on the extremes of the atoms that have been included in the box.
-The latter of these two might require some careful thought, however it would be useful in the case of liquids if the user can just specify a number of atoms and a box shape and the box size is determined for them.
+The latter of these two might require some careful thought, however it would be useful in the case of liquids if the user can just specify a number of atoms, density, and a box shape and the box size is determined for them.

 ### Hierarchy of structural units